 Here's an idea for celebrating the Carnegie legacy - how about creating a Carnegie Libraries in America Project based on the model of the

 Carnegie Libraries in Iowa Project.
 A major contribution to this concept would the digital conversion of the microfilm records relating to the Carnegie grants for public and academic library buildings which are located at Columbia University.
 Unfortunately all the printed records were purposefully destroyed, something which makes a collector of postal librariana cringe.
+Click HERE to see my personal tribute to Carnegie for his 175th birthday.

 To help celebrate the 100th anniversary of Andrew Carnegie's birth, the Carnegie Corporation distributed Carnegie's framed portrait to all Carnegie libraries in America in 1935.
 One of those portraits is shown above.